Skip to content

 Validation status

 Each manifest carries a validationStatus: one of well_formed, valid, trusted, or unknown.
-Trusted means valid AND the signer is on the C2PA trust list.
-Valid means the cryptographic checks passed but the signer is not on the public trust list.
-Well_formed means the manifest parses but signature checks failed.
+Cryptographic checks run at parse time for embedded manifests; stored and resolved records report the status recorded at that point.
+Trusted means the manifest validated at parse time and the signer is on the C2PA trust list.
+Valid is the recorded status for managed-sign and synthetic records, and for parsed manifests whose checks passed without a trust-list match.
+Well_formed means the manifest parses but checks did not pass.